mgrosvenor/evec/README.md

 `evhead()` returns a pointer to the first element in the vector, but, it also resets the internal iterator state.
 After a call to `evhead()`, you can also call `evnext()` to get the next item.
-This be used to manually implement the `eveach()` iteration loop above.
+This can be used to manually implement the `eveach()` iteration loop above.
 Eg:

 ~~~C
 #include <stdio.h>